merthidayetoglu/CommBench/README.md

 }
 ```

-The above code allocates data on GPUs, and then measures bidirectional IPC bandwidth across two GPUs within the same node with a message of 1 GB.
+The above code allocates buffers on GPUs, and then measures bidirectional IPC bandwidth across two GPUs within the same node with a message of 1 GB.
 The direction of data movement is from GPU 0 to GPU 1.
 An explanation of the CommBench functions is provided below.

 #### Communicator